-Doctoral students can make temporary external work activities if they are compatible with the foreseen full time PhD study and research commitments.
+Doctoral students can make temporary external work activities if they are compatible with the foreseen full time PhD study and research commitments; according to the new PhD regulation, the working activities must allow the doctoral students to get knowledge related to the topics of the PhD Course.
 These activities have to be approved by the Course Board.
 In Appendix 8.13 the template for asking this permission to the Course Board can be found.